bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.md

 # CommandDotNet

+## 4.1.5

+Fixes [bug #331](https://github.com/bilal-fazlani/commanddotnet/issues/331) on .Net Framework when capturing CommandContext in Exception.Data.
+Thanks to `@arendvw` for reporting this.

+## 4.1.4

+Fixes [bug #326](https://github.com/bilal-fazlani/commanddotnet/issues/326) where password from default values could be displayed in plain text in help.
+Thanks to `@giuliov` for reporting this.

 ## 4.1.3

 Fixes a bug where the TypoSuggest middleware threw an exception when an argument value was an empty string.